-Best of all – our VPN works well with Tor, so you can use both services together for an extra boost of online security.
 Oh, and you can try out our service free of charge for 24 hours to see how it can improve your online experience before you choose a subscription plan.

 And don’t worry – once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee.

 We strongly believe that even if you have nothing to hide, you still have the fundamental and democratic right to privacy, and you need to protect it.
 So stay informed at all times, and make sure you are using the right technology and services to secure your personal information to avoid Internet surveillance.